Modal and non modal G codes

 Spoiler I mean how in the fuck can you spoil something that’s already a mind numbing piece of crap!!

 When I hear the music to that show it gets me really enthusiastic about emptying the cat trays that are heaving with piss and shit.
-(I know your not supposed to leave them for over a week but in my defence I am getting into a routine now)
+(I know you are not supposed to leave them for over a week but in my defence I am getting into a routine now)

 “Come on Dave the swearing gets worse, the Americans won’t like it”